Faculty in the Ecology Program Area conduct research in nearly all areas of ecology, but specialize in the following three focal areas:

 - Coastal Marine Ecology

 - SDSU is recognized as an important center for the study of coastal marine ecology.
 Our local coastlines have some of the richest marine biodiversity in the nation, and our shores support extensive recreation.
 However, many coastal habitats of southern California have been seriously affected by development, pollution, and by overexploitation of marine resources.
 San Diego Bay, Mission Bay, and the Pt.
 Loma and La Jolla coastlines are heavily used areas that contain valuable habitats for fishes and invertebrates and that form natural laboratories for the study of basic and applied ecology.
 Ecology faculty conduct research on marine animals, algae and plants in habitats as diverse as kelp forests, seagrass beds, rocky intertidal zones, marshes, and mudflats.
 Research interests include larval ecology and organism-flow interactions, the influences of habitat structure on recruitment, predator-prey dynamics, population dynamics, biodiversity of fishes and invertebrates, and patterns of variation in giant kelp forests at multiple spatial and temporal scales.
-Research in coastal marine ecology is supported by SDSU's research diving and boating programs and by SDSU's new Coastal Waters Laboratory on San Diego Bay.
+Research in coastal marine ecology is supported by SDSU's research diving and boating programs and by SDSU's new Coastal and Marine Institute Laboratory on San Diego Bay.

 - Ecosystem Ecology and Global Change